OSGeo/gdal/doc/source/build_hints.rst

     cmake -DPython_ROOT=C:\Python36 ..

-The following options are advanced onces and only taken into account during the ``install`` CMake target.
+The following options are advanced ones and only taken into account during the ``install`` CMake target.

 .. option:: GDAL_PYTHON_INSTALL_PREFIX